matrix-io/matrix-creator-android-things/README.md

 Run sensors and everloop demo application
 -----------------------------------------

-From this point your have a basic Google Things project, for launch Demo (MatrixCreatorGT app) please execute this from main directory:
+From this point your have a basic Android Things project, for launch Demo (MatrixCreatorGT app) please execute this from main directory:

 ```bash
     ./gradlew installDebug